Usha-Mounika/Samsung_PD/README.md

 ### Basic commands in TCL

-The tcl is typed language i.e., all gaps and paranthesis should be properly followed.
+- The tcl is typed language i.e., all gaps and paranthesis should be properly followed.
+- The wildcard (*) is used for bigger data-sets.
+- $ symbol is used for referring a variable, not for assigning.

 ```tcl
   set